 NMR Lab Equipment

-The chemistry department NMR lab maintains 6 NMR instruments, plus an EPR.
+The chemistry department NMR lab maintains 6 NMR spectrometers.

 They are: